CS275-Icebreaker/Icebreaker/README.md

 Icebreaker is made up of 2 components: client & server.

 A NodeJs server provides both these components.

+# User Guide
+## Hosting a Room
+To create a room for other to join complete the following steps:

+1. Navigate to the Icebreaker application in your browser
+2. Click the "Create Room" button
+3. Enter a name for your room

+After you have entered your room information you will be brought to a screen showing the room information.
+Including a 4 digit room code other users should enter to join your room.

+## Joining A Room
+To join an existing room complete the following steps:

+1. Navigate to the Icebreaker application in your browser
+2. Enter the 4 digit room code displayed on the room creators screen
+3. Click the "Join Room" button
+4. Enter your user information: Name, Major, Academic year
+5. Select at least 10 topics to speak about
+6. Wait for everyone else to select their topics
+7. View your assigned groups

 # Running
 To run Icebreaker complete the following steps: